Blankman is a 1994 superhero parody film, directed by Mike Binder. It features a nerdy amateur inventor trying to start a superhero career.

 - And This Is for...: Darry tells Minelli his final attack is for his grandmother whom his men killed near the beginning of the movie.

-- Badass Normal: Kevin is the better fighter of the two brothers, which is good because he lacks gadgets to a bulletproof costume.
+- Badass Normal: Kevin is the better fighter of the two brothers, which is good because he lacks gadgets and a bulletproof costume.

 - Bald of Evil: A twofer—Kevin's boss Mr. Stone and Minelli.